Relewise/relewise-ui-components/packages/web-components/README.md

 - **number-of-search-term-predictions** (Optional, *Default 3*):

-    The number of search term predictions shown i the result overlay.
+    The number of search term predictions shown in the results overlay.

 - **no-results-message** (Optional, *Default "No search results found"*):